LeBron James breaks Kareem Abdul-Jabbar’s NBA record for career field goals

-DENVER (AP) — LeBron James has surpassed Kareem Abdul-Jabbar for the most field goals in NBA history.
+DENVER (AP) — LeBron James surpassed Kareem Abdul-Jabbar for the most field goals in NBA history but his night ended with a disheartening loss and a sore left elbow.

-James hit a turnaround 12-foot jumper over Zeke Nnaji with 12 seconds left in the first quarter of the Los Angeles Lakers' game against the Denver Nuggets on Thursday night.
+James hit a turnaround 12-foot jumper over Zeke Nnaji with 12 seconds left in the first quarter of the Los Angeles Lakers' 120-113 loss to the Denver Nuggets on Thursday night to surpass Abdul-Jabbar's mark.

+“My name being mentioned with some of the greatest to ever play this game has always been humbling and pretty cool,” James said.
+“It's a pretty cool thing.
+I grew up watching and reading, idolizing a lot of the greats.
+And if I ever was able to be a part of the NBA, I wanted to be in position where I could be named with some of the greats by doing something right."

 James passed Abdul-Jabbar to become the top scorer in NBA history in February 2023.
 James was already the top scorer in NBA playoff history, and he surpassed 50,000 career points in the regular season and postseason combined a year ago.